Irogerd/3d_reconstruction/README.md

     sigma - standard deviation value for covariance matrix
     sigma_priors - standard deviation value for gaussian priors
+    sigma_bound - standard deviation value for boundary voxels for gaussian priors isPos = 0 - boolean value which defines domain of the unknown. isPos = 1 => X_i >= 0 \forall i, X_i \in R otherwise.

+  Output params

+    X - one dimensional array (length = N^3) with reconstructed data

+### - get_MAP_gaussian_1_log
+  Calculates MAP estimation using log-transformed first order differences Gaussian priors

+  Input params:

+    N_elem - number of elements of reconstructed data per each axe
+    M - number of planes per one direction
+    K - number of directions
+    c_log - constant in logarithm to avoid zero value as its argument sigma - standard deviation value for covariance matrix
+    sigma_priors - standard deviation value for gaussian priors
+    sigma_bound - standard deviation value for boundary voxels for gaussian priors

+  Output params

+    X - one dimensional array (length = N^3) with reconstructed data

+### - get_MAP_gaussian_2
+  Calculates MAP estimation using second order differences Gaussian priors

+  Input params:

+    N_elem - number of elements of reconstructed data per each axe
+    M - number of planes per one direction
+    K - number of directions
+    sigma - standard deviation value for covariance matrix
+    sigma_priors - standard deviation value for gaussian priors
+    sigma_bound - standard deviation value for boundary voxels for gaussian priors isPos = 0 - boolean value which defines domain of the unknown. isPos = 1 => X_i >= 0 \forall i, X_i \in R otherwise.

+  Output params

+    X - one dimensional array (length = N^3) with reconstructed data

+### - get_MAP_gaussian_2_log
+  Calculates MAP estimation using log-transformed second order differences Gaussian priors

+  Input params:

+    N_elem - number of elements of reconstructed data per each axe
+    M - number of planes per one direction
+    K - number of directions
+    c_log - constant in logarithm to avoid zero value as its argument sigma - standard deviation value for covariance matrix
+    sigma_priors - standard deviation value for gaussian priors
+    sigma_bound - standard deviation value for boundary voxels for gaussian priors

+  Output params

+    X - one dimensional array (length = N^3) with reconstructed data

+### - get_MAP_gaussian_1_2
+  Calculates MAP estimation using the sum of the first and the second order differences Gaussian priors

+  Input params:

+    N_elem - number of elements of reconstructed data per each axe
+    M - number of planes per one direction
+    K - number of directions
+    sigma - standard deviation value for covariance matrix
+    sigma_priors_1 - standard deviation value for the first order priors inside the domain sigma_priors_2 - standard deviation value  for the second order priors inside the domain
+    sigma_bound - standard deviation value for boundary voxels for gaussian priors isPos = 0 - boolean value which defines domain of the unknown. isPos = 1 => X_i >= 0 \forall i, X_i \in R otherwise.

+  Output params

+    X - one dimensional array (length = N^3) with reconstructed data

+### - get_MAP_gaussian_1_2_log
+  Calculates MAP estimation using log-transformed second order differences Gaussian priors

+  Input params:

+    N_elem - number of elements of reconstructed data per each axe
+    M - number of planes per one direction
+    K - number of directions
+    c_log - constant in logarithm to avoid zero value as its argument sigma - standard deviation value for covariance matrix
+    sigma_priors_1 - standard deviation value for the first order priors inside the domain sigma_priors_2 - standard deviation value  for the second order priors inside the domain
     sigma_bound - standard deviation value for boundary voxels for gaussian priors

   Output params

     X - one dimensional array (length = N^3) with reconstructed data

 ### get_MAP_cauchy
   Calculates MAP estimation using Cauchy priors